Kandru/cs2-roll-the-dice/README.md

 - **Decrease Money** - Takes away some of your hard-earned cash
 - **Fog Of War** - Creates a foggy environment obscuring visibility
 - **Give Health Shot** - Provides you with health shots for healing
+- **Headshot Only** - you MUST make a headshot to actually deal damage
 - **Glow** - Makes you glow with a colored outline visible through walls
 - **High Gravity** - Increases gravity making you fall faster and jump lower
 - **Increase Health** - Boosts your health above the normal maximum